When the days start to get shorter, and temperatures drop, autumn in Switzerland surely can’t be very far off.

 These events showcase local culture more than they are showcasing the cows.
 People of all ages wearing their traditional outfits will congregate to socialize and yodel.

 In mid-October, those interested in bells meet in the town of Romainmôtier, Vaud.
 The autumn and cowbell fair is an attraction for bell collectors and foodies.
 While some producers are hawking bells of all sizes, others serve delicious regional specialties.

 Calling the Olma Fair a farmer’s market would be doing a huge disservice.
 Switzerland’s largest agricultural fair has grown to be a folk festival that attracts visitors from afar.
 While the focus of Olma remains to be agricultural equipment, cattle shows, and food, there is also a popular fairground, a parade, and even pig races.

 The moated Hallwyl Castle in Seengen is a destination in its own right.
 But during the golden days of fall, the romantic castle is home to the Apple Cider Festival.
 There are demonstrations of the traditional apple cider techniques.
 Those who want to try their hand at pressing their own juice may give it a try.
 And finally, various booths are selling autumnal products and regional produce.

 Pumpkin exhibit at Jucker Farm

-For many families, friends and couples who live near Zurich, a visit to Jucker Farm has become an autumn tradition.
-Two locations offer a wide range of activities: a maze through an apple orchard, petting zoos with farm animals, as well as a pumpkin exhibit.
+Visiting Jucker Farm has become an autumn tradition for many families, friends, and couples living near Zurich.
+Two locations offer a wide range of activities: a maze through an apple orchard, petting zoos with farm animals, and a pumpkin exhibit.

-The pumpkin exhibit is really the highlight for many as Jucker Farm interprets a different theme every year with hundreds of pumpkins.
-In 2020, the theme was “Under the Sea”, so there were pumpkins depicting dolphins and seahorses...
+The pumpkin exhibit is the highlight for many, as Jucker Farm interprets a different yearly theme with hundreds of pumpkins.
+In 2020, the theme was “Under the Sea,” so there were pumpkins depicting dolphins and seahorses...